 Information on joining the club can be found HERE

-Club meetings are on the 1st Tuesday of the month, 7:00 P.M. at the La Plata County Fair Ground Extension Building.
+Club meetings are on the 1st Tuesday of the month, 7:00 P.M. at the La Plata County Fair Grounds Extension building for most months.
+Check calendar for any updates.
 All are welcome to attend.

 Board Meetings are the 3rd Wednesday of the month, 6:30 P.M. at South Serious Texas.
 All members are welcome to attend.